kjb2104/KB-NC-News/README.md

 Instructions:
 * Ensure dotenv is installed
-* Create two files - .env.test and .env.development to store the environment variables.
+* Create two files - .env.test and .env.development to store the environment variables - you can find the two names on the setup.sql file
 * Add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names).

 ---